organicmaps/organicmaps/docs/COMMIT_MESSAGES.md

 # How to write a commit message

 Any commit needs a helpful message.
-Mind the following guidelines when committing to any of OMaps repositories at GitHub.
+Mind the following guidelines when committing to any of Organic Maps repositories at GitHub.

 1. Separate subject from body with a blank line.
-2. Limit the subject line to **50 characters** or less.
+2. Limit the subject line to **72 characters**.
 3. Prefix the subject line with a **subsystem name** in square brackets:

    - [android]